Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 href="http://www.rtve.es/alacarta/videos/la-aventura-del-saber/aventura-del-saber-02-02-16/3468356/"><strong>La aventura del saber - 02/02/16</strong></a></div>
 </div>

-Then, at the end of the year, [Medialab-Prado organized an open day](http://medialab-prado.es/article/festilab-1-ano-en-un-dia) where they invited the most relevant projects to present what we did at this venue, and I presented the workshop in this sort talk of only 6 minutes (only in Spanish):
+Due to the success of the workshop, we were invited by [Medialab-Prado to their open day event](http://medialab-prado.es/article/festilab-1-ano-en-un-dia) to present what we achieved with the nanoscope.
+I presented the project in only 6 minutes, and they recorded it in the following video (only in Spanish):

 <div class="embed-responsive embed-responsive-16by9">
 <iframe src="https://player.vimeo.com/video/154714664" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>